rflynn/rflynn.github.io/_posts/2017-08-06-sprinting-for-a-year.md

 ---

-[Usain Bolt](https://en.wikipedia.org/wiki/Usain_Bolt) is retiring after 10 years in the spotlight, my own Engineering org's sprints have been running for a year -- and we're just getting started.
+[Usain Bolt](https://en.wikipedia.org/wiki/Usain_Bolt) is retiring after 10 years in the spotlight, my own Engineering org's sprints have been running for a year... and we're just getting started.

 ## Result Summary